-Quick Links – switch to low carbon electricity:
+Quick Links to switch to low carbon electricity:

-Go to Green Energy Market (GEM) and enter your post code.
+Go to Green Energy Market (GEM) and choose one of three options:

 ‘Keep the Coal in the Hole’